The Challenge I Faced

 - Synchronize state in real-time across multiple browser tabs

-I quickly realized that while React's Context API can handle cross-component state sharing, it falls short for persistence and cross-tab synchronization.
+I quickly realized that while React's Context API can handle cross-component state sharing, it falls short for persistence & having cross-tab synchronization.

-First, I created a hybrid storage solution to accommodate both client-side and server-side rendering:
+First, we need a storage implementation that correctly accommodate both client-side & server-side rendering:

 1import createWebStorage from "redux-persist/es/storage/createWebStorage";